Do You Need Council Approval for Your Perth Deck?

 If you’ve hired a professional deck builder, they should be well-acquainted with local regulations.
 We assist clients in trying to determine whether their project requires approval, and if so, what type.

-While we can't claim to know the ins and outs of every council in the Perth metro area, with all due respect – we've built plenty of timber decks & composite decking projects around Perth over the years...
+While we can't claim to know the ins and outs of every council in the Perth metro area, with all due respect, we've built plenty of timber decks and composite decking projects around Perth over the years...
 And generally, we know what each council wants.

-A good builder will be straightforward with you about permitting and handle getting the permit for you.
-They’ll be familiar with whether your design must have engineering accreditation, what council requires they're given and approximate timeframes.
+A good builder will be straightforward with you about permits and manage the process for you.
+They will understand the council requirements, the approximate timelines, and whether your design requires engineering accreditation.

-The trick is to sort this out before you begin building.
-When the materials are already on site and construction is underway, finding out that you needed approval can be a nightmare.
+The trick is to sort the details out before you begin building.
+Finding out that you need approval when the materials are already on site and construction is underway can be a daunting task.

 Making the Application Process Smoother